-- We have only approximate numbers of workers per Partner - Gender-disaggregated data is available only for Sindh - There are no individual-level records for workers (e.g. name, age, contact details) - Many workers are seasonal and may be difficult to reach during the data collection period
+- We have only approximate numbers of workers per Partner. - records for workers (e.g. name, age, contact details) - Many workers are seasonal and may be difficult to reach during the data collection period

 These limitations must be factored into the sampling and outreach strategy, particularly for the worker sample.
 We expect applicants to demonstrate a strong understanding of the local context and propose practical, context-sensitive solutions-including strategies to: